 Put out a few colors of tempera paint (white, light blue, red, orange, black) and demonstrate how the kids might paint a snowmen.
 They have their own ideas, so I usually don’t force them to stick with the three-circle theory!
 You may want to consider placing the white tempera paint in a separate container.
 The children will use this color first and then, after they are finished with it, you can remove it from the table.
 Another good tip is not to add any water to the white tempera paint.
 You want it to be thick enough to cover the tissue paper.

 Place a small container of snowflake-shaped sequins on each table.
-The children can use white school glue to add dots to their artwork and place sequin on white glue dot.
+The children can use white school glue to add dots to their artwork and place sequins on white glue dots.